-Dave has identified the top best practices and documented them in his best-selling book The Road to Excellence.
+Dave has identified the top best practices for organizational leadership and documented them in his best-selling book The Road to Excellence.

-On January 7, 2020, Dave Mattson conducted a live 2 hour Executive Briefing in Fort Wayne, Indiana to share his experience and insights on what business owners and leaders can do to achieve organizational excellence.
+On January 7, 2020, Dave Mattson conducted a live 2 hour Executive Briefing in Fort Wayne, Indiana to share his experience and insights on what business owners and leaders can do to improve organizational performance and achieve organizational excellence.

 During the session Dave described the process used to transform a business from $30 million to $1.5 billion in revenue in 5 years and how those processes can can work for your company.

 "Organizational Excellence" is a business that is so impeccably managed in every aspect of its operation that no matter how closely you scrutinize its daily practices, you can’t find any area where it needs help.
 It's about achieving operational excellence.